 What we disliked

-Corsair tried to cut corners at many places to make this case affordable for most users.
+Corsair tried to cut corners in many places to make this case affordable for most users.
 They did not include a Type-C port on the I/O panel of 110Q, which is necessary for some people.
-Although the sound dampening materials reduce the noise levels, they come at a cost; lack of perforations means the airflow through the case decreases.
+Although the sound-dampening materials reduce the noise levels, they come at a cost; lack of perforations means the airflow through the case decreases.
 Corsair tried to address this issue by including vents on either side of the front panel, but the air from these vents has to pass through a dust filter, and the overall airflow is not so good, affecting thermals.
 There is no space for mounting the radiator on the top, as the top panel is closed and does not have any perforations, which doesn’t allow air to escape.
 The Corsair 110Q only comes with a 1x 120mm fan, which is not much considering the price of the case; they should have included at least two or three fans.
 Additionally, the single included fan also does not have a 4-pin PWM connector, implying that you cannot efficiently control its speed, likely due to cost-cutting by the manufacturer.

 What Sets the Corsair 110Q Apart from Its Competitors?

-The main highlight of the Corsair 110Q is its ability to reduce the noise levels; this ability is best used in combination with low-noise fans, which makes it silent like an owl’s flight.
+The main highlight of the Corsair 110Q is its ability to reduce noise levels; this ability is best used in combination with low-noise fans, which makes it silent like an owl’s flight.
 Most budget PC cases focus on airflow, RGB, and cool aesthetics, resulting in loud fans and GPU noise.
 Still, Corsair 110Q is designed specifically for those who want to use their PC in a quiet environment, making the Corsair 110Q the Best Budget Silent PC Case.

-If you are looking for an affordable PC case with the great build quality and a simple and minimalistic design, the Corsair 110Q is great.
-While some people may get disappointed with the lack of airflow in 110Q, if it is not a problem for you, we would recommend the Corsair 110Q as the Best Budget Silent PC Case with noise suppression.
+If you are looking for an affordable PC case with great build quality and a simple and minimalistic design, the Corsair 110Q is great.
+While some people may get disappointed with the lack of airflow in the 110Q, if it is not a problem for you, we would recommend the Corsair 110Q as the Best Budget Silent PC Case with noise suppression.

-Aerocool Cyclon RGB
+Aerocool Cylon RGB